GirishMahabir/Email-Automation/README.md

 - It is simple HTML, you can try to add pictures also(experimental feature!)
 - Try send yourself an email to test the look.

-### If on windows 64 bit:
+### PyInstaller Instructions:
-You can just use the executable in the Packaged Folder.
+If on windows 64 bit, You can just use the executable in the Packaged Folder.

 #### How we packaged the app(You can re-package it yourself for any other OS or for security purpose):
 ```commandline